microsoft/abstrakt/commands/usage.md

 The output from the visualise subcommand is [Graphviz dot notation](https://www.graphviz.org/doc/info/lang.html)

+The output from a call to 'abstrakt visualise' can be piped into Graphviz to generate a graphical output.
+See the example in the Examples section.

-Copy the output and paste into a Graphviz rendering tool to see the graph produced.
+Alternatively, copy the output and paste into a Graphviz rendering tool to see the graph produced.
 Some sites listed below (rendering option in the utility to be developed).

 [Graphviz online](https://dreampuf.github.io/GraphvizOnline/)
 [Webgraphviz](http://www.webgraphviz.com/)